0LNetworkCommunity/documentation/docs/developers/core_devs/formal_verification.md

 3. slow_wallet.move
   a. no transactions should bypass the slow wallet tracker.
-If there is a slow wallet struct, a trasaction should always alter it.
+If there is a slow wallet struct, a transaction should always alter it.
   b. no account, not even the VM can withdraw above the unlocked limit.
   c. the unlocked limit cannot be larger than the total.